Allotment (gardening): United Kingdom

-A 1732 engraving of Birmingham, England shows the town encircled by allotments, some of which still exist to this day.
-The accolade for the oldest allotment site is reserved for Great Somerford Free Gardens in the Wiltshire village of Great Somerford.
-These were created in 1809 following a letter to King George III from Rev Stephen Demainbray (a chaplain to the king) in which he asked the king to spare, in perpetuity, six acres from the Inclosure Acts for the benefit of the poor of his parish.
+A 1732 engraving of Birmingham, England, shows the town encircled by allotments, some of which still exist to this day.
+Another old allotment site is Great Somerford Free Gardens in the Wiltshire village of Great Somerford.
+These were created in 1809 following a letter to King George III from Rev Stephen Demainbray (a chaplain to the king) in which he asked the king to spare, in perpetuity, six acres from the Great Somerford Inclosure Act 1806 (46 Geo.
+3. c.
+63 Pr. for the benefit of the poor of his parish.

-Following these Inclosure Acts and the Commons Act 1876, the land available for personal cultivation by the poor was greatly diminished.
+Following the inclosure acts and the Commons Act 1876 (39 & 40 Vict. c.
+56), the land available for personal cultivation by the poor was greatly diminished.
 To fulfill the need for land, allotment legislation was enacted.
-The law was first fully codified in the Small Holdings and Allotments Act 1908, then modified by the Allotments Act 1922 and subsequent Allotments Acts up until the Allotments Act 1950.
+The law was first fully codified in the Small Holdings and Allotments Act 1908, then modified by the Allotments Act 1922 (12 & 13 Geo.
+5. c.
+51) and subsequent Allotments Acts up until the Allotments Act 1950.

-Under the Acts, a local authority is required to maintain an "adequate provision" of land, usually a large allotment field which can then be subdivided into allotment gardens for individual residents at a low rent.
+Under the acts, a local authority is required to maintain an "adequate provision" of land, usually a large allotment field which can then be subdivided into allotment gardens for individual residents at a low rent.
 Allotment sizes are often quoted in square rods, although the use of the rod has been illegal for trade purposes since 1965.
 The rent is set at what a person "may reasonably be expected to pay" (1950); in 1997 the average rent for a ten square rods, or 1/16 acre plot was £22 a year.
 In February 2012 the UK's first Green-controlled council, Brighton and Hove, caused controversy when they stated their intention to raise the rent for a standard 250 m2 plot to £110 per year, with many people suggesting that this was contrary to the environmental agenda on which they were elected.
 Each plot cannot exceed forty square rods, i.e. 1/4 acre and must be used for the production of fruit or vegetables for consumption by the plot-holder and their family (1922), or of flowers for use by the plot-holder and their family.
 The exact size and quality of the plots is not defined.
 The council has a duty to provide sufficient allotments to meet demand.
 The total income from allotments was £2.61 million and total expenditure was £8.44 million in 1997.